codela-k12/webtext-generator/README.md

 10. This will provide you with a published GitHub URL.

-Peace a d love only, Stephen Quigley, University of Pittsburgh 2020
+Peace and love only, Stephen Quigley, University of Pittsburgh 2020